fastdatascience/faststylometry/README.md

 # 🌟 Using Fast Stylometry NLP library for the first time 🌟

-⚠️ We recommend you follow the walk through notebook [Burrows Delta Walkthrough.ipynb](Burrows%20Delta%20Walkthrough.ipynb) in order to understand how the library works.
+⚠️ We recommend you follow the walk through notebook titled [Burrows Delta Walkthrough.ipynb](Burrows%20Delta%20Walkthrough.ipynb) in order to understand how the library works.
+If you don't have the correct environment set up on your machine, then you can run the walkthrough notebook easily using [this link to create a notebook in Google Colab](https://colab.research.google.com/github/fastdatascience/faststylometry/blob/main/Burrows%20Delta%20Walkthrough.ipynb).

 # 💡 Usage examples